Merge (Data Management)

 import arcpy arcpy.env.workspace = "C:/data" arcpy.Merge_management(["majorrds.shp", "Habitat_Analysis.gdb/futrds"], "C:/output/Output.gdb/allroads")

-Use Merge tool to move features from two street feature classes into a single dataset.
+Use the Merge tool to move features from two street feature classes into a single dataset.

 # Name: Merge.py # Description: Use Merge tool to move features from two street # feature classes into a single dataset with field mapping # import system modules import arcpy from arcpy import env # Set environment settings env.workspace = "C:/data" # Street feature classes to be merged oldStreets = "majorrds.shp" newStreets = "Habitat_Analysis.gdb/futrds" # Create FieldMappings object to manage merge output fields fieldMappings = arcpy.FieldMappings() # Add all fields from both oldStreets and newStreets fieldMappings.addTable(oldStreets) fieldMappings.addTable(newStreets) # Add input fields "STREET_NAM" & "NM" into new output field fldMap_streetName = arcpy.FieldMap() fldMap_streetName.addInputField(oldStreets,"STREET_NAM") fldMap_streetName.addInputField(newStreets,"NM") # Set name of new output field "Street_Name" streetName = fldMap_streetName.outputField streetName.name = "Street_Name" fldMap_streetName.outputField = streetName # Add output field to field mappings object fieldMappings.addFieldMap(fldMap_streetName) # Add input fields "CLASS" & "IFC" into new output field fldMap_streetClass = arcpy.FieldMap() fldMap_streetClass.addInputField(oldStreets,"CLASS") fldMap_streetClass.addInputField(newStreets,"IFC") # Set name of new output field "Street_Class" streetClass = fldMap_streetClass.outputField streetClass.name = "Street_Class" fldMap_streetClass.outputField = streetClass # Add output field to field mappings object fieldMappings.addFieldMap(fldMap_streetClass) # Remove all output fields from the field mappings, except fields "Street_Class", "Street_Name", & "Distance" for field in fieldMappings.fields: if field.name not in ["Street_Class","Street_Name","Distance"]: fieldMappings.removeFieldMap(fieldMappings.findFieldMapIndex(field.name)) # Since both oldStreets and newStreets have field "Distance", no field mapping is required # Use Merge tool to move features into single dataset uptodateStreets = "C:/output/Output.gdb/allroads" arcpy.Merge_management([oldStreets, newStreets], uptodateStreets, fieldMappings)